Home

 #62.
 Mikhail Tal: A Name As A Gunshot (Part 6) | The Essential Sosonko

-This week’s episode of the New In Chess Podcast features the second part of a narration from “The Essential Sosonko”, a collection of chess portraits and stories authored by chess grandmaster Genna Sosonko.
+This week’s episode of the New In Chess Podcast features a narration from “The Essential Sosonko”, a collection of chess portraits and stories authored by chess grandmaster Genna Sosonko.
 The subject of this week’s episode is Latvian grandmaster Mikhail Tal.

 This week's narration, which is the final part of a six-part series, examines the final phase of Tal's life.
 As his physical ailments mounted, Tal never "slowed down" his hedonistic lifestyle.
 Money was tight in his final years, but he never stopped relying on chess for his income, ultimately living off simuls and exhibitions.
 However, this did not diminish the legendary, near-mythical status that he achieved during his heyday.